dragarok/generate_life_calendar/README.rst

 Configuration
 =====
-CRITICAL_AGE : This is used to set a specific color upto a certain important event in your life in the future. e.g. 35 is the age I want to be financially free after.
+**CRITICAL_AGE** : This is used to set a specific color upto a certain important event in your life in the future. e.g. 35 is the age I want to be financially free after.

-PAST_COLOR: To color days already in the past.
+**PAST_COLOR** : To color days already in the past.

-BEFORE_CA_COLOR: To color days differently upto your milestone age.
+**BEFORE_CA_COLOR** : To color days differently upto your milestone age.